 Native voices now speak through Hopi pottery masterworks

-Last spring I left Western Spirit, Scottsdale’s Museum of the West, feeling that the voices of Native people were largely absent.
+After my first visit in 2017, I left Western Spirit, Scottsdale’s Museum of the West, feeling that the voices of Native people were largely absent.
 There were lots and lots of images of Native Americans, but almost all were romanticized ideals created by non-Native artists.
 There were very few Native artists telling their stories.
 Leaving Native stories in the hands of non-Native artists seems absurd, especially given the availability of wonderful art by Native Americans.

 Fortunately, changes during the intervening months begin to rectify this situation.